What’s your background before joining Create 8?

 How do you describe your design style?

 I really enjoy creating characters, however it’s not often we get character design projects to work on, so what I try to do is bring some personality into each design I create.
-If I have text and visuals, I try and apply the rules of children’s picture books to ensure the text and imagery compliment each other by making sure each shows something the other doesn’t.
+If I have text and visuals, I try and apply the rules of children’s picture books to ensure the text and imagery compliment each other – each shows something the other doesn’t.

 I’ll work at this for a while and then I have to take a step back and decide how to refine the design to feel more modern and relevant.

 I think vector illustrations are a great way to simplify things for the client, getting straight to the point of what you’re looking at as well as easily incorporating relevant colour palettes.
-They’re also more versatile than any other type of illustration; want to make that chicken vector the size of a building?
+They’re also more versatile for scaling than any other type of illustration; want to make that chicken vector the size of a building?
 No problem!
-If printed correct, there should be no pixelation in sight.
+If printed well, there should be no pixelation in sight.

 Do you have a preference for projects you work on?